deiga/Carpenter/README.md

 ## Overview

 Carpenter is a  webapp which allows you to input a list of steam nicknames and outputs the games these people share.
+You can also search common games for a group and login with Steam openID.
+In the future, this openID-login will enable you to also add non-Steam games to your list as well as let you see a list of people who share some games with you, organized by the games.
+So, when you login with your Steam ID you will in the future get a view of your Steam and possible non-Steam games, and with each game all your friends, who also own that game, would be listed under the game.

 ## Features

 * Given a list of Steam nicks/ids, show a 'list' of games the users have in common
 * Input steamgroup name and get a 'list' of games the members have in common
 * Login through steam and display friends grouped under games you all possess.
+(Future development)
-* Persist users and add non-steam-owned games to users
+* Persist users and add non-steam-owned games to users (Future development)

+## User mañuel

+### Steam login

+* Hit the image which says 'login through Steam'.
+You will be taken to a Steam login page, and after a successful login, returned to our page, where you will currently be able to see your own games

+### Search common games for...

+#### list of users

+* You need to know each user's Steam account name or their vanity URL (steamcommunity.com/id/foo where foo is the vanityURL for user)
+* Hit the top navigation link titled 'find common games'
+* Input list of names in the first textbox, delimited by comma

+#### a group

+* Go to the same place as with a list of usernames
+* Input group name to second textbox
+* Hit search

 ## Technical details

 ### Database

-* Use Firebase for all data storage needs
-  * Downside: no offline access
-  * Upside: No need for DB schemas etc
 * Use MongoDB to store users and games
 * Cache simple values in DB (steamnick => steamid, gameid => gamename, etc.)
-  * Either use the (more bulky) mongodb for cachestore
-  * Or use Redis for caching needs
+* Frontend is jade

 ### Development